roots/docs/sage/theme-development-and-building.md

 * `yarn build:production` — Compile assets for production
 * `yarn start` — Compile assets when file changes are made, start Browersync session

+⚠️ **If you are using the Bootstrap navbar and run into issues with missing styles after a production build, see [roots/sage#2017](https://github.com/roots/sage/issues/2017) and the [recommended fix](https://github.com/roots/sage/issues/2017#issuecomment-361054297).**

 ## Theme assets

 The `config.json` file in the `assets` directory controls the different theme assets that get built.
 By default, Sage builds two JS files and one CSS file: